steemit/steem/doc/mira.md

 ## Application memory

-When configuration MIRA it is important to consider the normal memory usage of `steemd`.
+When configuring MIRA it is important to consider the normal memory usage of `steemd`.
 Regardless of the MIRA configuration, `steemd` will tend to use roughly 5.5GiB of memory.

 ---